 At eLife, we strive to be open and inclusive and show integrity in all that we do; and we promote the same values across our communities.
 We are committed to providing safe and productive spaces, that are free from bullying, discrimination or harassment, for everyone that we work with – regardless of their background or identity.

 Our Code of Conduct applies to all eLife staff, editors and early-career advisors – when acting with or on behalf of eLife.
 This includes interactions in-person or online, such as emails, phone calls, videoconference meetings, or on social media.
+Our Social Media Policy provides additional guidance on when the Code applies.
 The Code also applies during eLife events and to members of eLife programs for the duration of their involvement; this includes events and activities organised by eLife Innovation and eLife Community.
 All participants or members will be notified of this in advance.

 Examples of behaviour that contribute positively to our communities include: